What you'll learn

 Week 8: Modern Stoicism

-- Key Figures of Modern Stoicism: William B. Irvine, Donald Robertson, Massimo Pigliucci, and Ryan Holiday
+- Key modern thinkers including William B. Irvine, Donald Robertson, Massimo Pigliucci, and Ryan Holiday

 Intended audience

-- This philosophy course is for anyone interested in understanding Stoicism and applying its ethical principles to their daily life.
+This course is suitable for anyone interested in philosophy, ethics, and the practical application of ideas to everyday life.

 Course Venue